La Ballonniste

 SECONDARY ROLES*:

-Composer Lisa Bielawa is a Rome Prize winner in Musical Composition and takes inspiration for her work from literary sources and close artistic collaborations.
+Composer Lisa Bielawa is a Guggenheim Fellow and Rome Prize winner in Musical Composition.
+She takes inspiration for her work from literary sources and close artistic collaborations.
 Her music has been premiered at the NY PHIL BIENNIAL, Lincoln Center, Carnegie Hall, The Kennedy Center, SHIFT Festival, National Cathedral, Rouen Opera, MAXXI Museum in Rome, Helsinki Music Center and more.

 Charlie Otte is a director and designer whose work can be seen across multiple platforms.
 Whether it be streaming online, performance onstage, or traditional television, his work seeks to break new ground with compelling visual storytelling.
 He has produced work for KCET, A&E, Universal Studios, Lincoln Center, Carnegie Hall, LA Children's Opera, Ohio Theater, Open Fist Theater, La Mama, and others.